-The Maurice J. Sullivan Courtyard is located between the Ranzman (Upper School) Library and the Weinberg Building.
+The Maurice J. Sullivan Courtyard is located in front of the Weinberg Building.
 As part of 'Iolani's 2003 $20 million first stage capital improvement project, the Sullivan Courtyard serves as the intersection of students crossing between both academic and athletic facilities.
-The Sullivan Courtyard also is home to many assemblies throughout the school year.
+The Sullivan Courtyard also is home to some assemblies throughout the school year.

 Thanks to a generous $2 million donation from Mr. Masao Nangaku in 1988, the construction of the Nangaku Building began with the building being dedicated on March 3, 1989.
 Initially, Nangaku was built as a two-story, 24 classroom complex.
 In June 2003, the Nangaku Building renovation project began as part of 'Iolani's $20 million capital improvement project.
-Today, Nangaku serves its original purpose with 10 classrooms, but also houses the Office of Admission, Business Office, Bookstore, Office of Institutional Advancement, and Student Publications Offices.
+Today, Nangaku serves its original purpose with 10 classrooms, but also houses the Admission Office, Business Office, Bookstore, Advancement Office, Communciations Office and Ranzman Boardroom.

 Seto Hall, a spacious multi-purpose auditorium and reception hall, has been dedicated to Edith Matsuyo Seto and Yuen Sang Seto, M.D.
 '18, parents of Dr. Millard '46, Chauncey '48, Hugo '49, Dr. Dudley '51, Dr. Dexter '52, and Dr. Anthony '55.
 Born in Hanapepe, Kauai, in 1900, Dr. Yuen Sang Seto was the personal physician of Father Kenneth A. Bray and supported 'Iolani's move from Nu'uanu to the Ala Wai.
 The Seto family is an honored part of 'Iolani's legacy.